Blog

 Quant and Trading Interview Questions about Option Greeks and Risk Management

-It is crucial to have a strong understanding of the main option Greeks for quant or trading positions.
-You will find below several questions you
+It is crucial for quant or trading positions to have a strong understanding of the main option Greeks and how they can be used for

 The Merton Jump Diffusion Model